Stridex

-Stridex (originally spelled Stri-Dex) is an American acne treatment and prevention medicine, originally a registered trademark of Bayer Corporation.
-It comes in the form of fibrous pads saturated with astringents.
-Most products in the Stridex line contain as the active ingredient salicylic acid (0.5–2.5%); Stridex Power Pads instead contain benzoyl peroxide (2.5%), a nonprescription acne treatment medication.
-However, they also warn about possible side effects: dryness of the skin, possible burning, and tingling.
-Patients are advised to apply treatment with caution around lips, nose and mouth, or cuts and scrapes, and also avoid excessive sun exposure.
-In 2013, the FDA started to investigate a possible link between benzoyl peroxide- and/or salicylic acid-based acne prevention medicine with hypersensitivity and anaphylactic reactions without calling off any products or placing warnings.
+Stridex (originally spelled Stri-Dex) is an American over the counter medication used for acne treatment and prevention.
+It comes in the form of non-individually wrapped cotton pads saturated with salicylic acid or benzoyl peroxide and a combination of other non-prescription topical acne medications.
+Most products in the Stridex line contain as the active ingredient salicylic acid (0.5–2.5%); Stridex Power Pads contain benzoyl peroxide (2.5%), a nonprescription acne treatment medication.
+Common side effects include, but are not limited to, dryness of the skin, possible burning, and tingling.
+In 2013, the FDA started to investigate a possible link between benzoyl peroxide- and/or salicylic acid-based acne prevention medicine with hypersensitivity and anaphylactic reactions, although they neither recalled any products nor required any specific product-specific warnings.

-Stridex was first released in 1959 by Lehn & Fink and was the first acne treatment pad to do so without requiring a prescription for purchase and is part of the Smithsonian's permanent collection.
+Stridex was first released in 1959 by Lehn & Fink and was the first acne treatment pad which did not require a prescription for purchase.
+It is part of the Smithsonian's permanent collection.
 In 1996, it was purchased by Blistex, Inc.